What to do

 Getting started

-What features of Te Ao Haka can you think of?
+What key features of Te Ao Haka have you learnt about?

-What do these features look like in performance?
+What do these key features look like in performance?

-What variation, inclusive of iwi, hapū, or rohe variation, do we see in Te Ao Haka features?
+What variation, inclusive of iwi, hapū, or rohe variation, do you see in Te Ao Haka features?

 What sort of sequence would you like to create?
 Think about Te Ao Haka disciplines:

-How can you make sure that you can incorporate all five features you choose into your sequence?
+How will you ensure that you can incorporate your chosen range of key features into your sequence?

-What features of Te Ao Haka can you think of?
+What key features of Te Ao Haka have you learnt about?

-What do these features look like in performance?
+What do these key features look like in performance?

-What variation, inclusive of iwi, hapū, or rohe variation, do we see in Te Ao Haka features?
+What variation, inclusive of iwi, hapū, or rohe variation, do you see in Te Ao Haka features?

 What sort of sequence would you like to create?
 Think about Te Ao Haka disciplines: